For all incoming first-year students

-At the conclusion of the year, you’ll know more about your value pitch as well as expectations of you as a budding business professional.
+At the conclusion of the year, you'll know more about your personal brand as well as expectations of you as a budding business professional.
 From issues of global diversity to how to write a cover letter and resume to how to best approach small talk, you'll focus on becoming a polished professional.

 Required course: BMGT367F, Career Search Strategies in Business